Ho-ho-no! The 10 most bonkers movie Santas of all time

 Santa Claus Conquers the Martians (1964)

 Nicholas Webster’s 1964 film rose to notoriety after being mocked on Mystery Science Theater 3000, and that ridicule was well-earned, given the wholesale chintziness and absurdity of this fiasco, which involves Martians who kidnap Santa Clause (and two Earth kids) because they believe he can bring happiness into the lives of their own pleasure-deprived children.
 A murder plot also factors into this equation, in ways that make little sense but result in plenty of unintentional laughs.

 Santa and the Ice Cream Bunny (1972)

-When Santa’s reindeers decide that Florida is too hot for their tastes, they take off, stranding him on a beach.
-Luckily, a group of random kids appear to help St. Nick figure out a means of returning home — which eventually involves the assistance of the Ice Cream Bunny (i.e. a man in a ratty Easter costume).
+When Santa’s reindeer decide that Florida is too hot for their tastes, they take off, stranding him on a beach.
+Luckily, a group of random kids appear to help St. Nick figure out a means of returning home — which eventually involves the assistance of the Ice Cream Bunny (i.e., a man in a ratty Easter costume).
 If that weren’t loopy enough, Santa spends most of the movie telling his young friends a fable about Thumbelina, which is dramatized in a long fantasy sequence that, it’s clear, is actually a wholly unrelated short film shoehorned into these proceedings.

 Christmas Evil (1980)